-We are a biopharmaceutical company focused on the discovery, development and commercialization of allogeneic, off-the-shelf engineered NK cell therapies to treat cancer.
-We currently have two lead product candidates, NKX101, a CAR NK product candidate targeting cells that display NKG2D ligands, and NKX019, a CAR NK product candidate targeting the CD19 antigen, in ongoing Phase 1 clinical trials.
-Both product candidates incorporate proprietary technologies that enable us to generate an abundant supply of NK cells, improve the persistence of these cells for sustained activity in the body, engineer enhanced NK cell recognition of tumor targets, enhance cell fitness and tumor microenvironment evasion, and freeze, store and thaw our engineered NK cells for the treatment of cancer.
-Our product candidates are designed to be allogeneic and off-the-shelf, which means they are produced using cells from a different person than the patient(s) being treated, and they are produced in quantity, then frozen and therefore available for treating patients without delay, unlike autologous cell therapies, which are derived from a patient's own cells.
-We believe that engineered NK cells have the potential to be an effective cancer therapy, be well tolerated, and avoid some of the toxicities observed with other cell therapies.
+We are a clinical-stage biopharmaceutical company pioneering the development of allogeneic, off-the-shelf engineered NK cell therapies for the treatment of patients with autoimmune diseases or hematologic malignancies.
+We are currently developing NKX019, a CAR NK cell product candidate targeting the CD19 antigen, as our lead product candidate.
+We have also been developing NKX101, a CAR NK cell product candidate targeting cells that display NKG2D ligands.
+Both product candidates enable an on-demand, off-the-shelf approach involving scaled manufacturing to broaden patient access.
+NKX019 and NKX101 incorporate proprietary technologies that enable us to generate an abundant supply of NK cells, increase NK cell recognition of target antigens, enhance NK cell fitness and freeze, store, and thaw our engineered NK cells for off-the-shelf administration.
+Our product candidates are allogeneic, which means they are produced using cells from a different person than the patient(s) being treated, and they are produced in quantity, then frozen and therefore available for treating patients without delay, unlike autologous cell therapies, which are derived from a patient's own cells and must be manufactured as needed for each patient.
+We believe that engineered NK cells have the potential to be effective and accessible therapies for autoimmune diseases and cancer, be well tolerated, and avoid some of the toxicities observed with other cell therapies.
+NKX019 is currently being studied in an ongoing Phase 1 clinical trial for certain B-cell malignancies, and preparations for a planned Phase 1 clinical trial of NKX019 for LN are underway.
+NKX101 has been studied in a Phase 1 clinical trial for certain hematologic malignancies, although we have closed patient enrollment and deprioritized the program as part of a pipeline realignment to direct primary resources to our lead pipeline program, NKX019, for the treatment of autoimmune disease.